mrkplt/csv_class_maker/readme.md

 Yourclass.find_all_by(header1: 'value', header2: 'value')
 Yourclass.first
 Yourclass.last
+Yourclass.each {|a| a.method  }
 ```

 To Do
 ---------------
-1) Speed up find again.
-2) Pass a block into the generate method to allow appending more functionality to the class creation.
+1) Pass a block into the generate method to allow appending more functionality to the class creation.

 License
 -------